oneeve8/kobble-data/content/feamber.md

 This world began with the naming of things by a conscious being— a human being.

 A matrix or world can be built around an idea or ideas.

+Things brought into being and given a na

 We think our world has to make logical sense.